Mert Çelik

 Mert Çelik (born 10 June 2000) is a Turkish-born professional footballer who plays as a centre-back for Sivasspor and the Azerbaijan national team.

 Club career

 Çelik made his debut for Başakşehir in the Turkish Cup match against Hatayspor on 24 January 2019.
-He is grandfather from Baku.
+He has a grandfather from Baku.

 On 19 September 2020, Neftçi PFK announced the signing of Çelik on two-year long loan.

 On 18 October 2020, he made his debut in the Azerbaijan Premier League for Neftçi Baku match against Sabah.

 On 18 July 2025, he signed a one-year contract with Sivasspor.

+On 13 November 2025, Çelik was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.